 The Smoking Gun

 Cigarette lighters (along with lights and radios) were among the first accessories to take advantage of early automotive electrical systems, and they started to appear as OEM options by about 1925.
-These early cigarette lighters used a “coil and reel” system, but it was the so-called “wireless” cigarette lighter that paved the way for easily powering portable electronic devices.
+These early cigarette lighters used a “coil and reel” system, but it was the so-called “wireless” cigarette lighter that would eventually become the de facto automotive (and marine) power socket.

 These “wireless” cigarette lighters consist of two parts: a cylindrical receptacle that's typically located in the dash of a car, and a removable plug.
 The receptacle is connected to power and ground, and the plug contains a coiled, bi-metallic strip.
 When the plug is pushed into the receptacle, the coiled strip completes an electrical circuit and subsequently becomes red hot.
 When the plug is removed from the receptacle, the red hot coil can be used to light a cigar or cigarette.